-The best way to learn English is go and live in an English country, take English lessons and get lots of English friends.
+The best way to learn English is to go and live in an English country, take English lessons and get lots of English friends.
 Failing that, you just have to put in a lot a time and a lot of practice.

 George / United States

-The best way to learn English, I guess it would just be by talking to people in English and just keep going at it and keep going at it, and eventually you'll get it I think.
+The best way to learn English, I guess it would be just by talking to people in English and just keep going at it and keep going at it, and eventually you'll get it, I think.

 Jess / United Kingdom

 The best way to learn English I think would be to go to England or to an English native speaking country and live there for maybe for a year or two years.
 I learnt a lot of Spanish by having a Spanish boyfriend, so I would also recommend a close relationship with someone who speaks the language you want to learn.